 Eric Clapton’s Martin D-45

-Although we can’t say for sure but based on the photos taken at the show – the whole gig at the Lyceum Ballroom seemed to have been an acoustic set.
-This means that this Martin is actually somewhat special, since it was right there with Eric backstage at when the Derek and the Dominos band was conceived, and it was used for the entirety of their debut concert.
+Although it can’t be said for sure, based on the photos taken at the show – a lot of the gig at the Lyceum Ballroom seemed to have been an acoustic set (see comments for more on this).
+This means that this Martin is actually somewhat special since it was right there with Eric at the first-ever Derek and the Dominos concert.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

 If you notice a piece of gear missing, and you wanna add it yourself, you can do so on this page Add Gear to GroundGuitar.

 In case you want to talk to me directly and privately, please use the Contact Form and I will get back to you as soon as possible.
 (Dan)

 I own that 1968 Martin D-45 that Eric, is playing.
 I have a bunch of photos of him with it, as well as a video of him playing “Poor Elijah”, with D&B…

 Hi Chris.
 If you wouldn’t mind, I’d love to see some photos of the guitar as it is right now!
 You can attach the photos here, or if easier for you – send me an email at [email protected].

 The Lyceum debut of Derek & The Dominos wasn’t entirely acoustic.
 This is from Bobby Whitlock’s biography: